molecule/molecule.github.io/_post/movies-watched.md

 date: 2018-06-17
 image: https://github.com/molecule/molecule.github.io/blob/master/src/img/roses/thornless-kathleen-harrop.png
 movies:
     -
+        title: The Game
+        review: Why did they make the music so creepy?
+        rating: 2
+        link:
+    -
         title: Incredibles 2
         review: GORGEOUS animation.
 Weird message, boring misogynistic man-baby unable to feel happy for his wife's success, and of the two strong female friends one of them - surprise - turns out to be the bad guy.
 This took 14 years?
 Maybe they should've spent an extra 2 on the story.
 (Ok...that's incredibly harsh but I have high expectations.
 It's 2018).